qiyangduan/standard-models-1/telco/churn_prediction.md

 John achieved 82% accuracy by Decision Tree, which is better than regression and Bayesian Neural Network.
 It is very interesting that John's regression was actually a real Linear Regression with a few coefficients multiplying the previous list of factors.

 Jiayin Qi et al. used logistic regression to predict the churners in fixed line telecom.
 This paper contains details about features used in the model and the algorithm settings:
-Qi, Juayin, et al. "[Churn prediction with limited information in fixed-line telecommunication](http://www.wcl.ece.upatras.gr/CSNDSP/contents/Sessions/Presentations/B5%20-%20Network%20Planning%20I/B5.1.pdf)."
+* Qi, Juayin, et al. "[Churn prediction with limited information in fixed-line telecommunication](http://www.wcl.ece.upatras.gr/CSNDSP/contents/Sessions/Presentations/B5%20-%20Network%20Planning%20I/B5.1.pdf)."
 Symposium on Communication Systems Networks and Digital Signal Processing.
 2006.

 ## Different Solutions
-### Simple Prediction over BSS Customer Profiles
 ### One Churn Model for each Customer Segment
 There should be at least those different line of businesses:
 * Prepaid Mobile